modabas/ModEndpoints/README.md

 ## Endpoint Types

-WebResultEndpoint and BusinessResultEndpoint, the two abstract endpoint bases, have a 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).

-These two endpoint types differ only in converting these business results into HTTP responses before sending response to client.
+WebResultEndpoint, BusinessResultEndpoint and ServiceEndpoint, have a 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).
+But they differ in converting these business results into HTTP responses before sending response to client.

 MinimalEndpoint within ModEndpoints.Core package, is closest to barebones Minimal Api.
 Its 'HandleAsync' method support the following types of return values: